LTLA/SingleRBook-old/docs/bulkref.md

 Calling the `ImmGenData()` function returns a `SummarizedExperiment` object containing a matrix of log-expression values with sample-level labels.
-We set `ensembl=TRUE` to match the reference's gene annotation with that in the `sce` object (the default is to use the gene symbol).
+We set `ensembl=TRUE` to match the reference's gene annotation with that in the `sce` object (the default behavior is to use the gene symbol).

 ```r